How to write a rhetorical analysis essay

 - Chronological order with right headings and capitalization, as well as analysis of the source text

-- Plenty of evidence (paraphrasing, quotation in APA or MLA)
+- Plenty of evidence (paraphrasing, avoiding plagiarism, quotation in APA, MLA, or any other citation form)

 - Objective tone (avoid first-person words)